SpikeHD/AsciiVert/README.md

 ## Goals

-* Public website [TODO]
+* Public website [WIP]
 * Public API [Done]
 * CLI version [WIP]

 ## Setup

-If you want to help, or download and test this yourself, you're going to want to follow these instructions.
+The website poses some retrictions that, if you use the CLI version as an alternative, you can bypass and create larger images and longer videos from.

 ### Requirements